Coachemmy/TrioLens-Detector/README.md

 # TrioLens Detector

-TrioLens Detector is a hand tracking project emerged from the desire to combine intuitive human-computer interaction with artificial intelligence leverages MediaPipe's hand tracking and Gemini AI to create a no-code interface for mathematical problem solving and shape recognition through intuitive gestures
+TrioLens Detector is a hand tracking project emerged from the desire to combine intuitive human-computer interaction with artificial intelligence.

+This project leverages MediaPipe's hand tracking and Gemini AI to create a no-code interface for mathematical problem solving and shape recognition through intuitive gestures

 ## Features